-The World Health Organization (WHO) have defined names for variants of concern.
 Currently, the variants under surveillance in the UK are:

-• Omicron, including sublineages BA.1, BA.2, BA.4 and BA.5
+• Omicron, including sub-lineages BA.1, BA.2, BA.4 and BA.5, and their sub-lineages.

 The cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
 The latest Ct values of coronavirus (COVID-19) positive tests, as well as analysis of the genetic lineages of coronavirus seen in the samples that are sequenced, are provided in the Coronavirus (COVID-19) Infection Survey: technical dataset.